Plan Your Visit

 The Museum is accessible to wheelchair users and others with special needs.
 All Museum entrances and restrooms are ADA compliant.

 An American Sign Language (ASL) tour of the Museum is available.
-Please contact the Museum Experience staff at 214-741-7500 48 hours in advance to make arrangements.
+Please contact the Museum Experience staff at 214-741-7500 four weeks in advance to make arrangements.
 All videos in the permanent exhibition are captioned in English and Spanish.

-Please contact the Museum Experience staff at 214-741-7500 48 hours in advance to make arrangements.
+Please contact the Museum Experience staff at 214-741-7500 four weeks in advance to make arrangements.

 Photography is permitted in the Museum providing it is conducted without disruption to Museum operations and visitor experiences and does not affect the safety of the exhibitions and artifacts.
 Flash, video, or live-streaming is prohibited.

 Outside food or drink are not permitted in the Museum.